opentelekomcloud-docs/image-management-service/umn/source/managing_private_images/optimizing_a_linux_private_image/installing_native_kvm_drivers.rst

 Prerequisites
 -------------

--  The ECS is using KVM virtualization and needs to be optimized.
-For details, see
+-  The ECS needs to be optimized.
+For details, see :ref:`Checking Whether a Private Image Needs to be Optimized <en-us_topic_0037352185>`.
 -  If the ECS uses native Linux KVM drivers, its kernel must be later than 2.6.24.
 -  Disable your antivirus and intrusion detection software.
 You can enable the software after KVM drivers are installed.